aws-greengrass/aws-greengrass-nucleus/src/main/java/com/aws/iot/dependency/README.md

 ```

 ### Lifecycles
-Objects that subclass Lifecycle also participate in life cycle management.
+Objects that subclass GGService also participate in life cycle management.
 Such objects
 can be in any of the following states:

 | State | Meaning